 One of the first steps in financial planning is creating goals.
 However, before you create goals, identifying your core values can help establish the why behind the goals.

 When working with clients, I direct them to either James Clear's list of values or the list on Think2Perform.
 From those lists, I encourage clients to select their 4 or 5 core values.
 While many of the values may seem appealing, narrowing down helps prioritize.
 Prioritizing is important because our financial resources are limited.
-Money and time, the two scarce resources in planning are not abundant.
+Money and time, the two scarce resources in planning, are not abundant.
 Both will eventually be depleted.
-Learning to prioritize is an incredibly important skill in financial planning as well as in life.
+Learning to prioritize is an essential skill in financial planning as well as in life.

 Close the Gap

 We all have an ideal image and ideal state about ourselves.
 Sometimes, our ideal self is miles apart from reality.
 In behavioral finance, the alignment model helps bridge the gap between our present and ideal state.
 A lack of alignment or gap can lead to stress and procrastination on our financial goals.
 There could be a gap in how you spend, how you save, your investment strategy, or how you allocate your time.
 Your values can help close the gap.

 By identifying your values, it becomes easier to make important financial decisions.
 For instance, if I’m about to make a big financial decision, such as buying a home, rather than just asking, “Is this a good use of my money?”
 I can ask, “Is this in alignment with my values?”

 An alignment model can also influence how you save money.
 Let’s say flexibility and independence are important values to you.
 Based on that, you may want to set aside a bucket of money to be used to support that value, whether the end goal is your own business, more travel, vacation home, etc. This also provides more motivation to stay the course.
 Once the value and goal are established, you can create a plan based on how that money should be invested, and when it should be spent.